LAND ACCESS WORKING GROUP

 LAND ACCESS GUIDE FOR LANDOWNERS AND AGRIBUSINESSES

-Grow PNG hopes that the user guide, complimented by better land dispute mediation system and hard data on land assets in the Markham will unlock the growth of the agriculture sector in this rich area of the country.
+Grow PNG hopes that the user guide, complemented by better land dispute mediation system and hard data on land assets in the Markham will unlock the growth of the agriculture sector in this rich area of the country.

 Other Activities Under Land Access